ryanlfoster/html5-boilerplate-grunt/README.md

-## HTML5 boilerplate with SASS, Bourbon, Grunt, JSLint, Browserify and PHP
+## HTML5 boilerplate with SASS, Bourbon, Grunt, JSLint, Browserify, Autoprefixer and PHP
 Certain requirements needs to be fulfilled in order to run and compile the project.

 ### Ruby dependencies